Ioana-Simion/egnn-jax/blogpost.md

 ### **QM9 dataset**

 This dataset consists of small molecules and the task is to predict a chemical property.
 The atoms of the molecules have 3 dimensional positions and each atom is one hot encoded to the atom type.
 This task is an invariant task, since the chemical property does not depend on position or rotation of the molecule.
+In addition, larger batch sizes were also experimented with due to smaller sizes causing bottlenecks during training.

 ## **<a name="architecture">Evaluating the Models</a>**